Pigmet/texdata/README.md

 ```
 ### defining new commands

 There may be tiemes when you want to add a new command. defcmd is a macro designed for that purpose.
-Its grammar is as folows.
+Its grammar is as follows:

 ```clojure
 (defcmd command-keyword command-type &body)